Daily U.S. COVID-19 deaths again top 3,000 as officials scurry to distribute vaccine

 The state has ordered scores of refrigerator storage trailers for corpses and distributed 5,000 body bags to San Diego, Los Angeles and Inyo counties, Governor Gavin Newsom said.

-The pandemic has also put millions of people out of work as states and localities imposed sweeping stay-at-home orders and closed businesses to control the spread.
+The pandemic has also put millions of people out of work as states and localities imposed sweeping stay-at-home orders and closed businesses.

-Congress has failed to pass new coronavirus aid since April, but congressional leaders on Tuesday reported substantial progress toward a coronavirus deal and a bill to avert a government shutdown.
+U.S. Congress leaders on Wednesday were nearing agreement on a $900 billion coronavirus aid bill that would provide a new round of direct payments to Americans and new unemployment benefits, according to a person familiar with the talks.

 Our Standards: The Thomson Reuters Trust Principles.